stayzen2000/hvac-anomaly-detection-using-AI-modeling/Step 2 ML with Python/Notebooks/README.md

 The interactive tester transforms this ML model into a hands-on demo tool that:

+- Recruiters can try
 - Data scientists can experiment with
 - HVAC technicians can validate with real values
-- Hiring managers or recruiters can quickly understand the project
+- Hiring managers can quickly understand the project

 It demonstrates not just machine learning, but also usability and accessibility—key strengths of this project.